microsoft/Federal-Business-Applications/whitepapers/power-platform-azure-synapse/README.md

 * Storage Blob Data Contributor
 * Storage Blob Data Owner

-Open up the Marker Portal in GCC (https://make.gov.powerapps.us) and select the environment you wan to setup.
+Open up the Marker Portal in GCC (https://make.gov.powerapps.us) and select the environment you want to setup.

 Add the following query string ```?athena.advancedSetup=true``` to the end of the URL.
 For example,